Zainap16/Microsoft-Azure/README.md

 **A resource lock prevents resources from being accidentally deleted or changed.**

+# Azure Cloud Shell

+Azure Cloud Shell is a browser-based shell tool that allows you to create, configure, and manage Azure resources using a shell.
+Azure Cloud Shell support both Azure PowerShell and the Azure Command Line Interface (CLI), which is a Bash shell.

+# What is Azure PowerShell?
+Azure PowerShell is a shell with which developers, can run commands called command-lets (cmdlets).
+These commands call the Azure REST API to perform management tasks in Azure.

+# Describe the purpose of Azure Arc

+In utilizing Azure Resource Manager (ARM), Arc lets you extend your Azure compliance and monitoring to your hybrid and multi-cloud configurations.
+Azure Arc simplifies governance and management by delivering a consistent multi-cloud and on-premises management platform.

+Azure Arc provides a centralized, unified way to:

+Manage your entire environment together by projecting your existing non-Azure resources into ARM.
+Manage multi-cloud and hybrid virtual machines, Kubernetes clusters, and databases as if they are running in Azure.
+Use familiar Azure services and management capabilities, regardless of where they live.
+Continue using traditional ITOps while introducing DevOps practices to support new cloud and native patterns in your environment.
+Configure custom locations as an abstraction layer on top of Azure Arc-enabled Kubernetes clusters and cluster extensions.

+# What can Azure Arc do outside of Azure?
+Currently, Azure Arc allows you to manage the following resource types hosted outside of Azure:

+* Servers
+* Kubernetes clusters
+* Azure data services
+* SQL Server
+* Virtual machines (preview)
+**
+Azure Resource Manager (ARM) is the deployment and management service for Azure.
+It provides a management layer that enables you to create, update, and delete resources in your Azure account.
+Anytime you do anything with your Azure resources, ARM is involved.**

 * **Delete** means authorized users can still read and modify a resource, but they can't delete the resource.
 * **ReadOnly** means authorized users can read a resource, but they can't delete or update the resource.
 Applying this lock is similar to restricting all authorized users to the permissions granted by the Reader role.